-- Blood Cholesterol A lipid panel is a simple blood test that shows your cholesterol levels, including high-density lipoprotein (HDL) often called “bad” cholesterol.
+- Blood Cholesterol A lipid panel is a simple blood test that shows your cholesterol levels, including low-density lipoprotein (LDL) often called “bad” cholesterol.
 Abnormal cholesterol levels can indicate clogged arteries which may lead to heart disease, heart attack, peripheral vascular disease or stroke.

 - Body Mass Index (BMI) The body mass index (BMI) estimates human body fat, using a person’s weight and height.
 People with high BMIs may be at an increased risk for health problems, including heart disease, hypertension (high blood pressure), diabetes and more.

 For both men and women, basic wellness exams are an important step in staying healthy.

 - Men For men, colonoscopies and prostate exams are key to catching major diseases early.
 In addition to a digital rectal exam (DRE), a prostate-specific antigen (PSA) test is a quick way to screen for prostate cancer.
 Using a blood sample, specialists analyze the levels of PSA.
 Higher than normal readings may indicate the presence of prostate cancer.